florisvb/alkali_flies_of_mono_lake/README.md

 ## Downloading the data

-Data for force traces is available from our [link](https://osf.io/43yhs/ "OSF data repository").
+Data for force traces is available from our [OSF data repository](https://osf.io/43yhs/ "OSF data repository").
 The OSF repo contains a collection of tar.gz compressed folders.
 Inside each folder are .bag, .hdf5, and .pickle files.
 Raw data is saved as .bag files, which contain raw force measurements, lvdt, and movie images, all time-synced.
 See http://wiki.ros.org/ROS/Tutorials/Recording%20and%20playing%20back%20data.
 The quantitative information from the bag is converted to the hdf5 format.
 The pickle files are used by the analysis to parse the data (see processing raw data below).

 In order to properly run our code, you will need to download and un-tar all of the data files, and then you will need to follow the instructions for making the data accessible (below).